 - Soy Products

 Most of these are classified ‘avoid in general to be healthy’ – especially the industrial seed oils.
-They are very toxic and will definitely give you the ‘Miley Cyrus virus’.
 If you find that you can tolerate raw, organic dairy with no issues – then I hate y… I mean please enjoy responsibly.

 Given the stressful nature of modern living (like getting less shrimps than you remember in your entrée at Red Lobster, and sharing a planet with the Kardashians), our ability to handle stress depends on the health of our digestive system and gut bacteria.
 Sometimes we need outside inputs and smart supplementation to give the body the tools it needs to be healthy.